jingyiyanlol/PROJ_MAYJ_DSA4262/README.md

     virtualenv ~/.venv
     source ~/.venv/bin/activate
     ```

 8. Install the required packages:
     ```bash
     pip install -r requirements.txt
-    ```lscd PROJ_MAYJ_
+    ```

 9. Run our model's prediction on the `small_test_data.json` that we have provided for you in this repository:
     ```bash
     python run_predictions.py XGBoost_v2.pkl small_test_data.json small_test_data_predictions.csv
     ```
 10. You should see the similar following outputs in your terminal:
     ```bash
-    Loading Model...cd
+    Loading Model...
     Loading Dataset Features...
     Processing Features...
     Predicting Probabilites...
     Directory 'XGBoost_v2_predictions' created!
     time take: 14.066171407699585
     ```
 11. The outputs above indicate a successful run of our model predictions.
 You should see a new directory called `XGBoost_v2_predictions` in your working directory.
-The directory should contain the following file:
+The directory should contain the following file which contains the output of our model predictions:
     ```bash
     small_test_data_predictions.csv
     ```